Renting Out A Room In Your House: A Landlord’s Guide

 The rent amount depends on a variety of factors including the location of your property, the room size, and the amenities you offer.
 Charge too much and you’ll have trouble finding a tenant, too little and you’re leaving money on the table.
 Research similar rental offerings in the area on rental listing sites and use those as a guideline for setting a competitive rent price.

-When it comes to collecting rent you can use a free online payment software like Landlord Studio to streamline the process and automatically track your income and expenses.
+When it comes to collecting rent you can use a free online rent collection software like Landlord Studio to streamline the process and automatically track your income and expenses.

 5. Advertise your Property